pdfforge/go-eventsourcing/README.md

 `TriggerAsync()`: Triggers all projections in the group and return.

-`TriggerSync()`: Triggers all projections in the group and also wait for the projections to finish.
+`TriggerSync()`: Triggers all projections in the group and wait for them running to the end of there event streams.

 #### Race